There just aren’t enough hours in the day, are there?

 It also shows you how many times your mentions were positive, negative or neutral.

-Which are all powerful benefits for improving your customer service – by connecting with users outside of your usual are – as well as giving your social media outreach much more depth.
+These are all powerful benefits for improving your customer service – by connecting with users outside of your usual are – as well as giving your social media outreach much more depth.

 But you’re probably wondering how this makes you more productive, too.
 And that’s a good question.